-Overview and recommendations

-Summary of recommendations 9

-1. Introduction

-Key points .
-11

-2. Research methodology

-2.1 Fieldwork

-2.2 Policy and industry analysis

-3. Renewable Energy Zones: remaking the electricity and planning policy landscape .
-21

-Key points

-3.1 The national context: state leadership needed

-3.1.1 Coal retirements are proceeding without bipartisan climate and energy policy a and

-REZs must keep up .
-22

-3.1.2 Integrated System Plan is already having local impacts as priority projects are

-built -

-3.1.3 No network development or local planning schemes for REZ delivery

-3.2 NSW: home of the national pilot and the first state to create REZ agency

-3.2.1 Renewable Energy Action Plan laid the groundwork for REZs

-3.2.2 Five REZs will replace retiring NSW coal .
-28

-3.2.3 Implementation of REZs in NSW: Electricity Infrastructure Investment Act 2020

-and the Energy Corporation of NSW .
-30

-3.3 Conclusion .
-32

-4. Spatial shift: the social geography of the NSW energy transition

-Key points .
-33

-4.1 More generation capacity over a large area in new regions .
-34

-4.2 Shift of generation out of Hunter Valley region .
-37

-4.3 Increasing corporate diversity of generators .
-38

-4.4 Conclusion .
-41

-5. Renewable Energy Zones in context: Central-West Orana and New England .
-42

-Key points .
-42

-Recommendations .
-42

-5.1 Central-West Orana REZ .
-44

-5.2 New England REZ .
-50

-5.3 Conclusion

-6. Local perspectives on REZ developments .
-55

-Key points .
-55

-Recommendations

-6.1 Arrival of renewable energy affects constituents differently .
-57

-6.1.1 'Salt and pepper' rollout .
-58

-6.1.2 'Big box' development has big impacts .
-58

-6.1.3 Prospecting and early negotiations can set the tone .
-59

-6.2 Development applications in the state planning regime .
-61

-6.2.1 Local government: the 'small cog' in the state planning process .
-62

-6.2.2 Aboriginal cultural heritage consultation should be strengthened

-6.2.3 Community consultation and involvement

-6.2.4 EIS: critical but hard for locals to engage .
-66

-6.3 Post approval - the financial close to the build .
-67

-6.3.1 Community engagement in the pre-construction phase .
-68

-6.3.2 Normal operations .
-69

-6.4 Conclusions .
-69

-7. The uneven flow of benefits and unexpected impacts on communities .
-70

-Key points .
-70

-Recommendations .
-70

-7.1 Setting the scene: 'Drought proofing', long negotiations, complex impacts .
-71
+Overview and recommendations 8 Summary of recommendations 9 1.
+Introduction 2.
+Research methodology .17 2.1 Fieldwork .17 2.2 Policy and industry analysis .17 3.
+Renewable Energy Zones: remaking the electricity and planning policy landscape .20 3.1 The national context: state leadership needed .21 3.1.1 Coal retirements are proceeding without bipartisan climate and energy policy a nd REZs must keep up .21 3.1.2 Integrated System Plan is already having local impacts as priority projects are built .22 3.1.3 No network development or local planning schemes for REZ delivery .24 3.2 NSW: home of the national pilot and the first state to create REZ agency .25 3.2.1 Renewable Energy Action Plan laid the groundwork for REZs .25 3.2.2 Five REZs will replace retiring NSW coal .27 3.2.3 Implementation of REZs in NSW: Electricity Infrastructure Investment Act 2020 and the Energy Corporation of NSW .29 3.3 Conclusion .31 4.
+Spatial shift: the social geography of the NSW energy transition .32 4.1 More generation capacity over a large area in new regions 4.2 Shift of generation out of Hunter Valley region 4.3 Increasing corporate diversity of generators 4.4 Conclusion 5.
+Renewable Energy Zones in context: Central-West Orana and New England 5.1 Central-West Orana REZ 5.2 New England REZ .49 5.3 Conclusion 6.
+Local perspectives on REZ developments .54 6.1 Arrival of renewable energy affects constituents differently .57 6.1.2 'Big box' development has big impacts 6.1.3 Prospecting and early negotiations can set the tone 6.2 Development applications in the state planning regime 6.2.1 Local government: the 'small cog' in the state planning process 6.2.2 Aboriginal cultural heritage consultation should be strengthened 6.2.3 Community consultation and involvement 6.2.4 EIS: critical but hard for locals to engage 6.3 Post approval - the financial close to the build 6.3.1 Community engagement in the pre-construction phase 6.3.2 Normal operations 6.4 Conclusions 7.
+The uneven flow of benefits and unexpected impacts on communities 7.1 Setting the scene: 'Drought proofing', long negotiations, complex impacts

-7.1.1 Cashing in and opting out .
-71
+7.1.1 Cashing in and opting out 70

-7.1.2 The downsides of the construction 'hit' .
-73
+7.1.2 The downsides of the construction 'hit'

-7.1.3 Economic benefits are hard to capture .
-75
+7.1.3 Economic benefits are hard to capture 74

-7.2 Managing contested impacts .
-77
+7.2 Managing contested impacts 76

-7.2.1 Conflict with tourism .
-77
+7.2.1 Conflict with tourism

-7.2.2 Neighbour discontent .
-77
+7.2.2 Neighbour discontent 76

-7.2.3 Organised opposition to renewable energy .
-80
+7.2.3 Organised opposition to renewable energy 79

 7.3.
-Conclusions .
-83
+Conclusions 82

-8. Beyond the build: Enhancing shared benefits .
-84
+8. Beyond the build: Enhancing shared benefits 83

-Key points .
-84

-Recommendations .
-84

-8.1 Policy infrastructure comes first .
-85
+8.1 Policy infrastructure comes first

-8.2 Voluntary benefit sharing .
-87
+8.2 Voluntary benefit sharing 86

-8.2.1 Community benefit funds .
-88
+8.2.1 Community benefit funds

-8.2.2 Benefit sharing with Aboriginal communities in REZs .
-91
+8.2.2 Benefit sharing with Aboriginal communities in REZs 90

-8.2.3 Local government levies
+8.2.3 Local government levies 93

-8.3 Beyond the construction hit: regional economic policy .
-95
+8.3 Beyond the construction hit: regional economic policy 94

-8.4 Conclusion .
-96
+8.4 Conclusion 95

-9. Conclusion .
-97
+9. Conclusion 97

-Appendix 1 .
-99

-A.1 CWO REZ and RE development profile

-A.2 NE REZ and RE development profile 101

-A.3 Estimates of new generation capacity: CWO and NE REZ 102

-Appendix 2 104

-Appendix 3 105